Custom Foot Orthotics

 An orthotic is a device that is inserted into a shoe, ranging from felt pads to custom-made inserts that correct an abnormal or irregular, walking pattern.
 Serving as an arch support, orthotics allow people to stand, walk, and run more efficiently and comfortably.
 Orthotics serve as a solution to many foot and ankle problems, including preventing or relieving foot and heel pain during pregnancy.

 Over-the-counter orthotics are available and can help people with mild symptoms of heel pain or ankle pain, but may not correct the wide range of symptoms that prescription foot orthoses can since they are not custom made to fit an individual's unique foot structure.
 A custom fit orthotic is highly recommended.

 There are three main categories of orthotic devices based on purpose: change foot function, protective and preventative, and a combination of control and protection.

 Rigid orthotic devices are designed to control function and are used primarily for walking or dress shoes.
 They are often composed of a firm material, such as plastic or carbon fiber and are made from a mold.
-Rigid orthotics control motion in the major foot joints and may improve or eliminate strains, aches, and pains in the arches, legs, thighs, and lower back.
+Rigid orthotics control motion in the major foot joints and may improve or eliminate strains, aches, and pains in the arches, legs, thighs, hips and lower back.
 Rigid orthotics are also recommended for arthritis pain in the big toe joint (hallux rigidus) or people with functional hallux limitus.

 Prevention is Everything—Ignoring Pain Means Making It Worse